R3v3rs3-P4RAD0X/PriorityManager/PRIORITYMASTER_COMPATIBILITY.md

 # PriorityMaster Mod Compatibility

-This document outlines the compatibility plan for integrating Priority Manager with [PriorityMaster](https://steamcommunity.com/sharedfiles/filedetails/?id=1994006442).
+Full integration guide for using Priority Manager with [PriorityMaster](https://steamcommunity.com/sharedfiles/filedetails/?id=1994006442).

 ## What is PriorityMaster?